 Watch the video below to see how to weave the most popular type of chair caned seat, hole-to-hole traditional hand caning .

-- Hole-to-hole traditional hand caning or 7-Step Method of Hand Chair Caning , which is weaving individual strips through a series of drilled holes around the perimeter of the chair seat frame.
+- Hole-to-hole traditional hand caning or 7-Step Method of Hand Chair Caning, which is weaving individual strips through a series of drilled holes around the perimeter of the chair seat frame.
 The result ends in an octagon shape pattern throughout the seat.

-- Spline, machine or cane webbing where a sheet of cane is inserted into a groove around the perimeter of the chair seat and held in place with glue and reed spline.
+- Spline, machine or cane webbing is where a pre-woven sheet of cane is inserted into a groove around the perimeter of the chair seat and held in place with glue and reed spline.

-- Porch cane or wide binding cane seats are woven around the seat dowels of chairs and rockers using very wide (1/4″) strips of cane forming a double layer of weaving.
+- Porch cane or wide binding cane seats are woven around the seat dowels of chairs and rockers using very wide (1/4″) strips of cane, forming a double layer of weaving with a pocket inside.